Dr Morten Hansen

 Biography

 Morten Hansen is a Lecturer in Digital Economy and Innovation Education at the Department of Digital Humanities, King’s College London.
-His research and teaching portfolio focuses on unpacking the business models of digital platforms, and he specialises in public capacity building through technological innovations.
 Morten was trained at the University of Cambridge, the University of Oxford, and Aarhus University.
-His current research focuses on machine-human entanglements and their impact on education as a process, outcome, and institution.
+His current research focuses on AI governance, and AI’s impact on higher education as a process, outcome, and institution.
+His current teaching portfolio focuses on digital management and digital economy, and he specialises in public capacity building through technological innovations.

 Research interests and PhD supervision